MC 2

 · Americans' interpretation of US geopolitics, particularly through a Cold War viewpoint, in relation to support for Israel, arms sales to Middle Eastern nations, Soviet dissidents, foreign aid generally, world hunger, the Panama Canal Treaty, and other international matters.

-The processed material is organized into the following series:
+The Harrison A. Williams, Jr. sub-group comprises the bulk of the collection and is organized into the following series:

 CASE FILES, WASHINGTON OFFICE and SPECIAL PROJECTS FILES include correspondence and other materials related to the work HAW and his Washington office performed on behalf of constituents seeking benefits, grants, contracts, jobs, services, visas, loans, rulings, and other favorable considerations from Federal and state departments and agencies.
 CASE FILES, WASHINGTON OFFICE principally pertains to individual constituent matters; SPECIAL PROJECTS FILES principally relates to matters raised by companies, non-profit organizations, universities, municipalities, school districts, and other institutions.